cscawley/OpsDash/README.md

-﻿# TrivyDash
+﻿# OpsDash

-TrivyDash is a dashboard for consuming and monitoring Trivy scan outputs.
+OpsDash is a dashboard for consuming and monitoring Trivy scan outputs.

 ## Test With InMem Data